gpanders/nvim-moonwalk/README.md

 ## Contributing

+If you extend Neovim with an extension language other than Fennel, please let me know so I can include some of those entries in the [examples](#examples).

+The wiki is publicy editable.
+If you think you have a useful contribution, please share it!

 File issues in the [GitHub issue tracker][issues].
 Changes can be sent as [`git-send-email`][git-send-email] patches to [~gpanders/public-inbox@lists.sr.ht][public-inbox] or as a GitHub pull request.